Private Day Trips.

 The History of the Monastery of Montserrat dates back to the year 888.
 The territories surrounding the mountain had previously been occupied by the Arabs, but after their reconquest, Count Wifredo el Velloso (Wilfred the Hairy), ruler of Urgell and Barcelona, granted the lands to the Monastery of Ripoll.
 At that time, several chapels already stood on the mountain, including those of Santa Maria, Sant Iscle, Sant Martí, Sant Pere, and Santa Cecília.

 Initially, the authorities of Ripoll paid little attention to these territories.
 However, in the 10th century, when the abbot of Santa Cecília sought to claim them, Ripoll decided to reassert its rights.
-In the early 11th century, the monastery of Ripoll was led by Abbot Oliba—bishop of Vic and grandson of Wifredo el Velloso.
+In the early 11th century, the monastery of Ripoll was led by Abbot Oliba—bishop of Vic and great-grandson of Wifredo el Velloso.

 According to legend, during the 10th century some young shepherds witnessed an apparition of the Virgin Mary at the summit of the mountain.
 The chapel of Santa Maria was then transformed into a place of devotion to the Virgin, and in 1025 Abbot Oliba founded the first monastic community there.
 In 1070, this community became a dependent priory of Ripoll.